 There is no right or wrong way to invest.
 While socially responsible investment has proven to be profitable, socially irresponsible investing can make just as much money.
 The chart above compares returns of the vice fund USA Mutuals Vice Investor (VICEX) to the iShares MSCI KLD 400 Social ETF (DSI).
 VICEX invests in guns, gambling, cigarettes and alcohol… basically, it focuses on people’s vices.
 DSI is a socially responsible index.
 While these funds have completely opposite investment strategies, the investments provided similar returns over the last decade.

-The performance of these two investments would appear to show that the only benefit to SRI is a clean conscious.
+The performance of these two investments would appear to show that the only benefit to SRI is a clean conscience.
 While that may be an important factor in deciding to invest responsibly, you can’t ignore the future growth potential of these investments.
 In the last decade, we’ve seen socially responsible companies explode in growth.

 Despite the current political climate, social responsibility will continue to make strides.
 For example, the solar industry is currently creating jobs 17 times faster than the rest of the U.S. economy.
 At the same time, the coal industry has lost hundreds of thousands of jobs.
 It now employs fewer workers than Arby’s.

 Wall Street is even starting to realize the benefit of socially responsible investments.
 Lloyd Blankfein, the CEO of Goldman Sachs, released his first tweet ever affirming his support of the international fight against climate change.
 It took five years to him to use his Twitter account, proving that Wall Street is (slowly) starting to catch on.